Financial Management of the Corporate

 The course involves lectures that explain the basic principles, problems and methodology of the discipline.
 Seminars support in particular practical knowledge of the material presented in the lectures.

 Assesment methods and criteria linked to learning outcomes

-Provided that the student gets a minimum of 85 % of the possible points from the seminars on the first opportunity, they can request entry of the assessment of the course E without taking the examination.
+Provided that the student gets a minimum 50 points from the seminars on the first opportunity, they can request entry of the assessment of the course E without taking the examination.

 Examination requirements: knowledge of the material covered and its practical application.
 The form of the examination is combined – a written test and if needed a supplementary oral examination.
 The examination is graded according to the ECTS scale.

 Language of instruction

 • Financial objectives (enterprise value, EVA) and their breakdown, the position of financial manager.